 Illiquid securities are securities that are not readily marketable.
 Illiquid securities include securities that have a low daily turnover or that trade on odd lots or trading-block among small and medium portfolio managers referred to as specialists but do not provide liquidity to trade at reasonable fair value.
 Illiquid securities usually present a high spread between the bid and ask quotes.
 If the Fund sells an illiquid security during a period with adverse market conditions, the Fund might obtain a less favorable price.
 Illiquid securities also include securities that have legal or contractual restrictions on resale, and repurchase agreements maturing in more than seven days.
-The Fund may invest up to 15% of the value of its net assets in illiquid securities.
+The Fund may invest up to 15% of the value of its total assets in illiquid securities.
 Restricted securities for which no market exists and other illiquid investments are valued at fair value as determined in accordance with procedures approved and periodically reviewed by the Board of Directors.
+At July 31, 2021 the Fund held 15.21% of its total net assets in illiquid positions.
+The increase in the value of illiquid positions from July 31, 2020 was the result of an increase in the fair valuation of the illiquid positions, not due to additional purchases of illiquid positions.